KlingonDragon/my-recipes/Main/pea-and-ham-soup.md

 0) Bring to a boil and simmer for 30m
 0) Remove from heat and blend until smooth
 0) Add half the ham and blend until smooth
-0) Add remaining ham and Add salt and pepper to taste
+0) Add remaining ham then add salt and pepper to taste
 0) Bring to a boil and simmer for 10m